 Losing weight must be the hardest thing I’ve ever done!
-It seems like skipping the junk food a couple of days is torture designed for war criminals, but a run to the scales only dampens my will to go on.
+It seems like skipping the junk food a couple of days is torture designed for war criminals, but a run to the scales only increases my will to go on.

-Beginners Running For Weight Loss
+Running For Weight Loss

 Actually, if you will just burn off about 3,500 more calories each week than you eat — well, you should lose a pound.
+Running for weight loss can help you achieve this caloric deficit.

 3,500 divided by 7 days equals using up 500 more calories a day than you consume.
 That sounds easy enough — until I get to where the shoe soles meet the road?